yiisoft/validator/docs/guide/en/configuring-rules-via-php-attributes.md

 ## Limitations and workarounds

-### Instances

-Passing instances in the scope of attributes is only possible as of PHP 8.1.
-This means using attributes for complex rules such as `Composite`, `Each` and `Nested` or rules that take instances as arguments, can be problematic with PHP 8.0.

-The first workaround is to upgrade to PHP 8.1 - this is fairly simple since it is a minor version.
-Tools like [Rector] can ease the process of upgrading the code base by automating routine tasks.

-If this is not an option, you can use other ways of providing rules, such as rule providers:
+### Alternative approaches for complex rules

+For complex rules involving relations (`Nested`, `Each`), you can use rule providers as an alternative to attributes:

 ```php
 use Yiisoft\Validator\Rule\Integer;